Percolation of the excursion sets of planar symmetric shot noise fields: Criticality of the zero level

 In this section we study the `critical' properties of the excursion set $ \{f \ge 0\}$.
 In particular, we establish (i) positive association for crossing events, (ii) quasi-independence for crossing events, (iii) `box-crossing' estimates, (iv) one-arm decay estimates, and finally (v) the absence of percolation.
 Together this completes the proof of the first, third and fourth statements of Theorem \ref{t:main1}.
 Since many of the arguments are standard in percolation theory, we emphasise the aspects that are specific to the shot noise setting.

-Throughout this section we suppose that Conditions \ref{c:1} and \eqref{a:bd} hold, and we stress that the log-concavity assumption \eqref{a:lc} plays no role.
-Moreover, only the first approximation $f_r$ in Section \ref{ss:pert} will be used in this section (except briefly in the proof of Proposition \ref{p:pa} where we use the spatial discretisation $f_r^\eps$ as a technical tool).
+Throughout this section we suppose that Condition \ref{c:1} holds for a parameter $\alpha > 3$, and also \eqref{a:bd}, but we stress that the log-concavity assumption \eqref{a:lc} plays no role.
+Moreover, only the first approximation $f_r$ in Section \ref{ss:pert} will be used in this section (except briefly in the proof of Proposition \ref{p:pa} where we use the discretisation $f^\eps$ as a technical tool).